embrace-io/embrace-docs/content/unity/integration/linking-embrace.md

 # Linking Embrace with your Unity project

-Embrace supports two methods of integration, automatic via the UPM git-repo feature of newer versions of the Unity Editor and a manual import solution.
+Embrace supports two methods of integration, automatic via the UPM git-repo feature for newer versions of the Unity Editor (2019 or newer) and a manual import solution.

-Depending on how your project is structured and the Unity Editor version you use, follow one of these guides:
+Depending on how your project is structured and the Unity Editor version you use, follow the appropriate guide.

-# Using the Unity Package Manager to add Embrace
+# Using the Unity Package Manager to Add Embrace

 If your project is using Unity editor version 2019 or newer, you can easily integrate Embrace by adding our UPM git-repo in package manager: